-Installing Configuration Server on UNIX
+To install Configuration Server on UNIX, do the following:

 - a.
 On the Management Framework 8.5 product CD, locate and open the installation directory configuration\layer/configserver/<operating\system>. - b.
 Type install.sh at the command prompt, and press Enter. - c.
 For the installation type, type 1 to select Configuration Server Master Primary, and press Enter. - d.
 For the external authentication option, type the number corresponding to the type of external authentication that will be used (LDAP, Radius, both, or neither), and press Enter.